Why are there so many good TV shows to watch right now? - KESQ

 Limited series have to air all their episodes by May 31 in order to be eligible for nomination.
 In March, Amazon Prime’s highly anticipated “ Daisy Jones & The Six ” dropped its 10 episodes in four batches.

-It can be a scramble for show to finish by the end of May: “Ted Lasso” on Apple TV+ drops its final episode of season three, and maybe the entire series, on May 31.
-The fifth and final season of “The Marvelous Mrs. Maisel” returns on Amazon on April 14 and swiftly wraps by May 26.
+It can be a scramble for shows to finish by the end of May: “Ted Lasso” on Apple TV+ drops its final episode of season three, and maybe the entire series, on May 31.
+The fifth and final season of “The Marvelous Mrs. Maisel” returns to Amazon on April 14 and swiftly wraps by May 26.

 If a returning series does not release six episodes of its season by the May 31 deadline, the remaining “hanging” episodes can be nominated in categories that only require a single episode to enter, such as guest actor.